 The Reorganized Church has ever opposed polygamy while the Brighamite organization has, and does now, both teach and practice it.
-Numbers of their leading men have been convicted and fined for the offense of "unlawful cohabitation."
-This brands them as apostates from the faith established through Joseph Smith, to whom God said:
+Only a short while ago the now deceased Lorenzo Snow pleaded guilty to "unlawful cohabitation," and was duly fined by the court.
+This act alone branded him as an apostate from the faith established by Joseph Smith, for God said through him:

-Let no man break the laws of the land, for he that keepeth the laws of God hath no need to break the laws of the land.- Doctrine and Covenants 58: 5.
+Let no man break the laws of the land, for he that keepeth the laws of God hath no need to break the laws of the land.-Doctrine and Covenants 58:5.